via-teaching/ecs273-25s/Homework4/README.md

-# Homework 4 Templates
+# Homework 4 ReadMe

 This folder contains two parts, client and server.
+AI was used to help me learn some of the statements of FastAPI.
+This project was successfully tested and runs on Windows and VS Code.

 ## Server

 For the server part, make sure you have the respective packages installed.
+First, move into the server folder with 'cd Homework4/server'

 ```
 pip install -r requirements.txt